eccc-Antoine/GLSLR-DEM/README.md

 # GLSLR-DEM

 This repository contains all the scripts and most of configuration files needed to create 1m resolution topo-bathymetric DEM in
-Lake Ontario and the fluvial strecth of St. Lawrence River floodplain.
+Lake Ontario and the fluvial stretch of St. Lawrence River floodplain.

 It was created from 2022 to 2025, for the GLAM expedited review of Plan 2014.